Quantitative approximation results for complex-valued neural networks: Introduction

+The exponent $-\frac{2 d}{n}$ in place of $- \frac{d}{n}$ in the real setting is a consequence of the identification $\CC^d \cong \R^{2 d}$.
+More precisely, making the identifications $\CC^d \cong \R^{2 d}$ and $\CC \cong \R^2$ and using (real-valued) ReLU networks (with two output channels), the results in \cite{YarotskyReLUBounds} show that---up to logarithmic factors---ReLU networks achieve \emph{the same} approximation bounds as those shown in \Cref{thm:IntroductionMainTheorem} for modReLU-CVNNs.
+Thus, as far as the asymptotic approximation rate is concerned, modReLU-CVNNs do not \emph{strictly improve} on the approximation capabilities of ReLU networks, but they can \emph{match} their approximation power.
+This is an important theoretical finding, since even though CVNNs were found to have advantages in several applications \cite{LustigComplexNNForMRI,BengioUnitaryEvolutionRNN}, up to now, no quantitative approximation results for CVNNs were known whatsoever ---only universal approximation type results were available \cite{ArenaApproximationCapabilityOfComplexNeuralNetworks,VoigtlaenderCVNNUniversality}.
+Our results show that, at least for the approximation problem considered here, there is no additional ``cost'' in using CVNNs, compared to ReLU networks.

+Since \Cref{thm:IntroductionMainTheorem} only provides asymptotic rates (i.e., no explicit bound on the constant $C$ is provided) and since the $C^n$ assumption regarding the function to be approximated or learned cannot be verified in practical applications, the theorem is of limited use for guiding deep learning practitioners.
+Rather, it is intended as a first step towards mathematically understanding the expressivity of CVNNs and is furthermore expected to be informative for other theoretical works, for instance for analyzing the performance of CVNNs for approximating the solutions of PDEs, similar to the results in \cite{GrohsDNNHighDimensionalElliptic,GrohsDNNHamiltonJacobiBellman,Gonon2019uniform}.

-\begin{rem*} Note that the architecture and therefore the size of the networks is independent of the function $g$ to approximate, once we fix an approximation accuracy $\eps$ and the parameters $n$ and $d$.
-Only the specific choice of the weights depends on $g$. \end{rem*}
+\begin{remark} Note that the architecture and therefore the size of the network $\Phi$ is independent of the function $g$ to approximate, once we fix an approximation accuracy $\eps$ and the parameters $n$ and $d$.
+Only the choice of weights depends on $g$. \end{remark}